alesanka/FinanceAdvisor/DataModelPG.md

 - Clients to Applications: one Client can have multiple Applications (one-to-many) through Applications(client_id).
 - Workers to Applications: one Worker can handle multiple Applications (one-to-many) through Applications(worker_id).
 - Admin to LoanTypes: one Admin can define multiple LoanTypes (one-to-many) through LoanTypes(admin_id).
+- LoanTypes to Applications: one LoanType can be associated with multiple LoanApplications and one LoanApplication can be associated with multiple Loantypes (many-to-many) through LoanTypes_LoanApplications table.
 - LoanTypes to Applications: one LoanType can be associated with multiple LoanApplications (one-to-many) through LoanApplications(loan_type_id).
 - LoanApplications to RepaymentSchedules: one Application can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
 - LoanApplications to Documents: one loan application can have multiple Documents (one-to-many) through application_id.